ais1-1/OC-project-12-epic-events-crm/README.md

 ### Admin site

-Tha admin site is available at `http://127.0.0.1:8000/epiccrmadmin/`.
+The admin site is available at `http://127.0.0.1:8000/epiccrmadmin/`.
 Admin site access is granted to managers and superusers.

-The manager can use the admin site to do any of the CRUD operations on any model (except the deletion of three major `Team` instances, which is blocked).
+The manager can use the admin site to do any of the CRUD operations on any model (except the deletion of three major `Team` instances, which are blocked).

 [Go to the top](#epic-events-crm)